hawtio/website/src/docs/maven-plugins.md

   </tr>
   <tr>
     <td>camel</td>
-    <td>This goal is an extension to the <a href="http://camel.apache.org/camel-maven-plugin.html">Apache Camel Maven Plugins</a>, allowing to run the Camel Maven project and have hawtio embedded.
-This allows users to gain visibility into the running JVM, and see what happens, such as live visualization of the Camel routes, and being able to debug and profile routes, and much more, offered by the <a href="http://hawt.io/plugins/camel/">Camel plugin</a>.</td>
+    <td>This goal is an extension to the <a href="https://camel.apache.org/camel-maven-plugin.html">Apache Camel Maven Plugins</a>, allowing to run the Camel Maven project and have hawtio embedded.
+This allows users to gain visibility into the running JVM, and see what happens, such as live visualization of the Camel routes, and being able to debug and profile routes, and much more, offered by the Camel plugin.</td>
   </tr>
   <tr>
     <td>camel-blueprint</td>